 If you haven’t thought of Panama as a travel destination with the family, think again.
 Panama is one of the top five fastest-growing international destination among U.S. travelers.
 Why?
-It’s because there are so amazing things to do in Panama with kids.
+It’s because there are so amazing things to do in Panama with kids and a Panama family vacation should definitely be on your radar.

 Panama is a tropical paradise.
 With Costa Rica on one side and Colombia on the other, it’s not a big country.
 Yet, this small country is full of rainforests, mountains, and beaches.
 Panama has more than 1,000 islands, a rich indigenous culture, and a dynamic capital city.